codeintegrity-ai/mutahunter/README.md

 ### How to Execute Mutahunter

-To use MutaHunter, you first need a Cobertura, Jacoco XML line coverage report of a specific test file.
-MutaHunter currently supports mutating on a per-test-file basis.
+To use Mutahunter, you first need a Cobertura or Jacoco XML line coverage report of a specific test file.
+Currently, mutation testing works per test file level, not the entire test suite.
+Therefore, you need to get the coverage report per test file.

 Example command to run Mutahunter on a Python FastAPI [application](/examples/python_fastapi/):